oatlog/oatlog/doc/report/main.typ

 FROM Add
 ```

-= Example of generated code <codegen_example>
+= Example of generated theory code <codegen_example_theory>

-#TODO[be more clear that this is a single example]

-#TODO[consider deleting everything but the most relevant information.
-Or a different appendix to show what tables generate to.]
+Egglog code is orders of magnitude more brief than the generated code that oatlog outputs.
+In this

-The egglog code for this example, also implementing the distributive law:
+example, we consider the following egglog code implementing the distributive law:

 ```egglog
 (datatype Math
     (Mul Math Math)